-Another example of switched logic is illustrated opposite.
+Another example of switched logic is illustrated in Figure 39.2.
 By connecting the switches in parallel we obtain logical OR.
 The lamp lights when any one or more of the switches is closed.

 A system such as this provides control over a device from one of a number of stations.
 A domestic example is the lamp on an upstairs landing.
 This is controlled from switches at the top and bottom of the stairs.